Azure-Samples/netappfiles-cli-pool-change-sample/README.md

 1. Open a bash session and execute the following Run the script

 	 * Change folder to **netappfiles-cli-pool-change-sample\src\**
-	 * Open anf-pool-change-sh.sh and edit all the parameters
+	 * Open anf-pool-change-sh and edit all the parameters
 	 * Save and close
 	 * Run the following command
 	 ``` Terminal